Tanks in the Australian Army: Overview

 The operational use of tanks during the latter part of the First World War established the validity of the tank concept.
 After the war, many nations recognised the importance of tanks, but only a few had the industrial resources to design and build them.
 During and after the First World War, Britain and France were the intellectual leaders in tank design, while other countries generally followed, adopting their designs.
 The Australian Army, which had initially had bad experiences operating with British tanks during the early stages of their employment during the war, had come to realise their utility after the battles of 1918, and in the post-war period sought to build its own armoured force.

-Initially, the Australian Army procured a number of British-made Vickers tanks, and American M3 Grant and M3 Stuart tanks, but it later went on to build and design some of its own during the Second World War.
+Initially, the Australian Army procured a number of British-made Vickers tanks, and American M3 Grant medium and M3 Stuart light tanks, but it later went on to build and design some of its own during the Second World War.
 Since then Australia's armoured forces have fought in a number of battles during key conflicts, such as those in the Second World War and the Vietnam War.
 Primarily a light infantry force for most of its history, the Australian Army has used tanks mainly in the direct support role as opposed to engaging in sweeping manoeuvre against other tanks.